Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 that means everything is good and running correctly!

 You don't need to do anything else! :smile: You can check out the [wiki articles](https://github.com/SexualRhinoceros/MusicBot/wiki/Commands-list "Commands list") to find out how to use your bot. :grin:
+If you have further questions please visit our [Help Server](https://discord.gg/0iqN3da4zqpJpuY0) on Discord.